KelliePetersen/javascript-python-comparison/README.md

 ## Arrays and Lists
-A lowercase "array" means that you replace "array" with the string's name.
+A lowercase "array" means that you replace "array" with the array's name.
 A capitalized "Array" should be kept as it is.
-Italics mean that a parameter is optional.
-An ellipsis means there can be many parameters.
+*Italics* mean that a parameter is optional.
+An ellipsis (...) means there can be many parameters.
 'Start' and 'end' are indexes.

 | Description | JavaScript | Python |
 | --- | --- | --- |